mozilla/funfactory/README.rst

 However, it is not a collection of standalone apps.
 Check out the `playdoh docs`_ for a complete user guide.

+funfactory is also the name of a script that automates the installation of a new Playdoh app.
+Check out ``funfactory --help`` for more info.

 .. _`playdoh`: https://github.com/mozilla/playdoh
 .. _`playdoh docs`: http://playdoh.readthedocs.org/
 .. _`manage.py`: https://github.com/mozilla/playdoh/blob/base/manage.py